The Everyday Hero Writing Scholarship

 All submissions become the property of Winning Futures and may be published on our website and in our educational materials.

-- Essays must be based on a living Michigan resident
+- Essays must be based on a Michigan resident, 18 years and older.

 - Entries must be one-page typed, single spaced with one-inch margins, font size 12pt in Arial or New Times Roman font type.